matteo14c/HaploCoV/README.md

 I.e B.1.N1 descends from B.1 for example.

 The report includes two distinct and complementary sections.
-The first section reports information about the *VOC-ness* and on the defining genomic variants that prompted the identification of the novel candidate viral varianr/lineage, the second section summarizes its prevalence at the geographic locales specified by the user.
+The first section reports information about the *VOC-ness* score and on the defining genomic variants that prompted the identification of the novel candidate viral varianr/lineage, the second section summarizes its prevalence at the geographic locales specified by the user.
 Only places where a minimum prevalence threshold (1% by default) is reached are included.

 ### Scores and novel genomic variants